openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The notification from the Wallet is idempotent.
 The Credential Issuer MUST return success even if it receives multiple identical calls from the Wallet for the same `notification_id`s.

-The Wallet MAY retry if the call to this endpoint fails for a temporary reason.
-The Credential Issuer SHOULD pre-determine the amount of time within which it expects the notification.
-Therefore, even a well-formed notification from the Wallet could fail if received by the Credential Issuer after this time period.
-The Credential Issuer may not receive the notification, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.
+The Wallet MAY retry if a notification request fails.
+The Credential Issuer may not receive certain notifications for a variety of reasons and therefore should take this into consideration.

 Communication with the Notification Endpoint MUST utilize TLS.